 Next, add one ladleful of the broth until absorbed, stirring constantly.
 Continue to add the broth to the rice one ladleful at a time until absorbed, stirring constantly until the rice is tender and has a creamy consistency (will take about 20-25 minutes minutes from this point).

-Stir in the pumpkin, cheese, thyme, nutmeg and white pepper, and cook for 2 more minutes.
+Stir in the pumpkin, grated cheese, thyme, nutmeg and white pepper, and cook for 2 more minutes.
 For the vegetarian option, use vegetarian grated cheese.

-Salt to taste and top with pumpkin seeds!
+Salt to taste and top with pepitas!
 Enjoy!

-- 58 oz. less-sodium, fat free chicken broth (For the vegetarian option, use vegetable broth)
+- 58 oz. less-sodium fat free chicken broth (For the vegetarian option, use vegetable broth)

 - 2 tablespoons butter